-Enhancing usage of fuels with less GHG emissions To encourage our transportation partners to use next-generation fuels that emit less GHGs than conventional fuels, we identified issues for expanded use in the future and are engaged in discussions for solving those issues.
-In 2022, a total of four companies used renewable fuels.
-Collaborative Efforts with Logistics Affiliates 201 of our logistics affiliates (as of 2021) have acquired certifications, such as the ISO14001 (52 sites) and Eco Stage (23 sites) as well as Green Management advocated by the Ministry of Land, Infrastructure, Transport and Tourism, with the aim to further reduce the environmental impact.
-In addition, in response to amendments to the Rationalization in Energy Use Law, the Suntory Group collected GHG emissions data such as the monthly distance driven by vehicles, the amount of fuel consumed, and the useful load of logistics affiliates.
-Collaborative Efforts with Other Companies We are partnering with other companies for reducing environmental impact in logistics through joint distribution and joint use of containers.
-Coordination Description Starting from Results Kirin Group Joint distribution of soft-drink beverages within Chiba prefecture July 2009 Reduced GHG emissions approx. 46 tons/year Toyobo Logistics Co., Ltd. Each company packs cargo on return trips in vehicles that only have one-way cargo January 2010 Reduced GHG emissions approx. 100 tons/year Toshiba Lighting & Technology Corporation Joint use of railway containers January 2011 Reduced GHG emissions approx. 140 tons/year Four major beer companies in Japan Joint distribution in some areas of Hokkaido (Kushiro/Nemuro) September 2017 Reduction of approximately 330 tons of GHG emissions per year (Figures apply to all four beer companies) Four major beer companies in Japan Joint distribution for transport between Kansai/Chugoku area and Kyushu area April 2018 Reduction of approximately 1,500 tons of GHG emissions per year (Figures apply to all four beer companies) Four major beer companies in Japan Joint collection of beer pallets November 2018 Reduction of approximately 4778 tons of GHG emissions per year (Figures apply to all four beer companies) Unicharm Corporation Joint use of railway containers between Shizuoka area and Fukuoka area February 2021 Reduction of approximately 2 tons of GHG emissions per year (Total figures for both companies) Daio Logistics Co., Ltd. Joint Kanto-Kansai transport August 2022 Approximate annual GHG reduction of 115 tons (Two-company total) Daio Logistics Co., Ltd. Parties share one-way rail containers August 2022 Approximate annual GHG reduction of 100 tons Energy Conservation in Vending Machines We are implementing various initiatives to save energy in vending machines in Japan as one of priority initiatives to reduce GHG in the entire value chain.
-Key Features of Suntory Vending Machines Heat-pump Function This allows to recycle the heat generated in the cooling chamber for the heating chamber.
-Peak-cut feature Cuts cooling for a fixed period of time to help balance power usage during peak hours, up to a maximum of 11 hours. in summer.
-Vacuum Heat Insulation Improves energy efficiency to prevent loss of heating and cooling.
-Zone Heating and Cooling Reduces power consumption through heating and cooling products just prior to actual sales.
-Smart Energy-Saving Feature Determines sales quantities and temperature of products, reduces power comsumption accordingly.
-LED Illumination Uses LED lighting for reduced power consumption.
+2.Enhancing usage of fuels with less GHG emissions

+To encourage our transportation partners to use next-generation fuels that emit less GHGs than conventional fuels, we identified issues for expanded use in the future and are engaged in discussions for solving those issues.
+The next-generation fuels were introduced in 2022, and we used them at roughly the same levels in 2023.

+Collaborative Efforts with Logistics Affiliates

+136 of our logistics affiliates (as of2023) have acquired certifications, such as the ISO14001 and Eco Stage as well as Green Management advocated by the Ministry of Land, Infrastructure, Transport and Tourism, with the aim to further reduce the environmental impact.
+In addition, in response to amendments to the Rationalization in Energy Use Law, Suntory Group collected GHG emissions data such as the monthly distance driven by vehicles, the amount of fuel consumed, and the useful load of logistics affiliates.

+Collaborative Efforts with Other Companies

+We are partnering with other companies for reducing environmental impact in logistics through joint distribution and joint use of containers.

+Coordination Description Starting from Results NISSIN FOODS HOLDINGS CO., LTD. Joint transport in the Obihiro area of Hokkaido June 2017 Approximate annual GHG reduction of 50 tons (Total figures for both companies) Four major beer companies in Japan Joint distribution in some areas of Hokkaido (Kushiro/Nemuro) September 2017 Reduction of approximately 330 tons of GHG emissions per year (Figures apply to all four beer companies) Four major beer companies in Japan Joint distribution for transport between Kansai/Chugoku area and Kyushu area April 2018 Reduction of approximately 1,500 tons of GHG emissions per year (Figures apply to all four beer companies) Four major beer companies in Japan Joint collection of beer pallets November 2018 Reduction of approximately 4778 tons of GHG emissions per year (Figures apply to all four beer companies) Unicharm Corporation Joint use of railway containers between Shizuoka area and Fukuoka area February 2021 Reduction of approximately 2 tons of GHG emissions per year
-Dimmer Function Incorporates light dimmer that reduces brightness by 50%.

-Fluorocarbon measures

-Use of coolants (CO2,R-1234YF) minimizing global warming to prevent destruction of the ozone layer.

-Promoting a 24-hour Lights Out

-With indoor vending machines having a 24-hour "Lights Out" rule and outdoor machines having no lighting during daytime hours, this has resulted in a reduction of approximately 60% in electricity now compared to 2007.
-Initiatives to Reuse Vending Machine Parts In order to make use of parts retrieved from retired vending machines, Suntory has been working to develop both the technologies to reuse parts as well as a control system for stock of reuse parts.
+(Total figures for both companies) Daio Logistics Co., Ltd. Joint Kanto-Kansai transport August 2022 Approximate annual GHG reduction of 115 tons (Two-company total) Daio Logistics Co., Ltd. Parties share one-way rail containers August 2022 Approximate annual GHG reduction of 100 tons Daio Logistics Co., Ltd. Railroad Container Round-trip Utilization between Kanto and Shikoku June 2023 Approximate annual GHG reduction of 31 tons Japan Freight Liner Company Utilization of ocean 40ft containers for return trips July 2023 Approximate annual GHG reduction of 89 tons

+Reducing Environmental Impact of Sales Vehicles and Vehicle Accidents

+We are proactively saving energy by replacing most of the vehicles used in our sales activities with hybrid vehicles.

+In addition, by introducing vehicle operation management systems and drive recorders that can acquire driving data such as driving distance, driving behavior, and fuel efficiency in sales vehicles.
+We promote safe driving and eco-driving by feeding back the result of the analysis of collected data.

+Energy Conservation in Vending Machines

+We are implementing various initiatives to save energy in vending machines in Japan as one of priority initiatives to reduce GHG in the entire value chain.

+Key Features of Suntory Vending Machines

 What is a heat-pump vending machine?